jmagana013/Hello-World/README.md

 Hello people

 Jason reporting to earth, I have mastered basic skills for HTML and JavaScript.
-I have reached the Mars in my dreams which seems more much attainable for than in reality
+I have reached Mars in my dreams which seems more much attainable in my dreams than in reality